alea-git/alea-git.github.io/_projects/mobile-app-1.md

 In April 2019 we decide to suspend the service: in the end, we realized that YouRemind was a fantastic gym, thanks to which we discovered and made our own a type of common mindset in the world of startups, based on experimentation, failure and learning.

-Stopping for a moment to look back, we've probably done all the classic mistakes you can make when you're not experienced: for example, focusing only on developing new features, leaving out communication and, most important of all, creating the solution first and then create a problem around it.
+Stopping for a moment to look back, we've probably done all the classic mistakes you can make when you're not experienced: for example, focusing only on developing new features, leaving out communication; dealing with a sector (mainly the world of associations) far from our interests (neither of us attends an association) and, most important of all, creating the solution first and then create a problem around it.

 After all these years, being able to suspend YouRemind was, perhaps, the gesture of final maturity that predisposed us to move towards the creation of Alea Makers.